Zidane912/microservicesapp/README.md

 # Future Improvements

 * Integrate user input system, i.e. application displays name of user and data generated is associated with user
+* Increasing number of APIs for extra functionality e.g. service 5 autogenerates a move such as 'ATTACK' or 'DEFEND'
 * Implement frontend with CSS to improve user experience
 * Test all lines of code to ensure 100% test coverage
 * Configuring Jenkins Pipeline to run ansible to further automate this project